a3chron/starship-theme-switcher/README.md

 A simple setup to easily switch starship themes / profiles. (obv customizable, this repo is just a starting point)

-As I just switched to NixOS I made I version for that, I will upload it to a seperate repo once I improved it a bit, and link it here.
+As I just switched to NixOS I made I version for that, if you want it in you nix config: [NixOS starship theme switcher](https://gist.github.com/a3chron/2b7479cb3a256a9590d251c5e66b663a)

 <table>
   <tr>